Seven deadly snakes in Thailand and how to spot them

 The blue krait (Photo: Thai National Parks)

-Also known as the blue krait, the Malayan krait (Bungarus candidus) lacks the distinct triangular body shape of its banded relative.
-The body features alternating black and white bands, with the first crossband connecting to the dark head colouration.
+Also known as the blue krait, the Malayan krait features black and white bands, with the first cross-band connecting to the dark head.

 White-lipped pit viper